bartob14/BI-Analysis-TheLooker-Ecommerce/README.md

-*Insight:* Sweaters and jeans drive over 35% of total revenue, while lower-performing categories like accessories contribute to a 10% profit margin decline.
+*Insight:* Sweaters and jeans drive over 35% of total revenue, while lower-performing categories like accessories contribute to a 10% profit margin decline.<br>
 *Action:* Adjust pricing strategies and inventory for underperforming categories to maximize profit margins while expanding successful product categories.